 Planning Long-Form Content: Topic, Audience, and Aims

-To start planning, you need to define your topic, state your aims, and identify your audience.
+Writing great content that ranks requires planning.
+You need to define your topic, state your aims, and identify your audience.
 These are the ballasts of your piece; they support the research you will do, the scope, the tone, the depth, and the measure by which you can judge the piece’s success.
 It’s okay not to know all three of these items (or any) at the outset.
 Choosing one guides the other two.

 Goals and Audience

 As mentioned previously, there are two goals with any content piece: to provide value to the audience, and to meet business goals.

 To provide value to your audience, consider how you can establish yourself as an expert, provide engaging or helpful information, and answer their questions.
 This will tie into the focus topic you choose.

 Secondly, consider your business objectives.
 Try not to bite off more than you can chew with this second category.
 It’s likely not possible to write a piece that meets every single marketing objective, so choose a few that align best with your chosen topic and audience.
 Later, you’ll use the business goals to decide where to publish your content, the form it will take, whether it will be gated, exactly how long it should be, and the kinds of supporting graphics, images, videos, or link you’ll include.

 You're also going to need a good grasp on who you're addressing with your content.
 You’re not writing just for the sake of writing.
 You’re writing to reach a specific audience.
 Who is that audience?
 Knowing your audience will inform the questions to be answered, the tone and style, the depth, and the piece’s value.

 As an example, let’s take a look at the audience that we defined when writing this piece: